2019 TBP Convention

 Association Officials: [expense report] As outlined in the Travel Policy.

-On-site package: Registration, two lunches, three dinners, and three nights (four nights for those required to arrive on Wednesday) double occupancy hotel room.
-Wrist bands will serve as meal tickets for all categories of attendees listed above.
+On-site package: Registration fee, Friday and Saturday lunches, Thursday/Friday/ and Saturday dinners, and three nights (four nights only for those requred to arrive on Wednesday) double occupancy hotel room.
 Those requesting a single room will be required to pay the difference.

 We must recommend to the Financial Affairs Committee, which reviews delegates’ expenses, that the discounted coach airfare from your city be the maximum travel reimbursement allowed.
 Requests for reimbursement for unusual expenses, including the need to obtain a non-discounted fare, may be submitted to HQ for prior approval.